imerkle/nebulas-dapp-starter-kit/README.md

-# Frontend Boilerplate with React, MobX & TypeScript & Ant design framework with internationalization.
+# Frontend Boilerplate with React, MobX & TypeScript & Ant design framework with internationalization for nebulas blockchain.

+blockchain api in src/app/stores/NebStore.ts

+//to send transaction
+`sendTransaction = (to, value, callFunction, callArgs, listener)`

+//only call
+`call = (to, callFunction, callArgs)`

 A bare minimum mobx-react-typescript-webpack-i18n-mst-antd